Premier Credentials.

 If I had signed a consent form before the incident, can I recover damages in a claim against my doctor?

-Every medical procedure comes with risks, and a consent form is meant to inform patients of the challenges they can reasonably expect as a result of that procedure.
-However, accepting the risks of a medical procedure does not mean that you accept a healthcare provider’s negligence.
+Every medical procedure comes with risks, and a consent form is meant to inform patients of the challenges they can reasonably expect due to that procedure.
+However, accepting a medical procedure’s risks does not mean accepting a health care provider’s negligence.
 As a result, you may still be able to make a claim and recover damages for hospital negligence.
+Our medical malpractice lawyers will examine the details of your case and help you make a determination if medical malpractice could be suspected.

 Because the statute of limitations for a malpractice claim can vary, you may want to discuss your situation with a lawyer with experience in these lawsuits.